HirofumiKK/tetris/README.md

         the row disappers and score is added.
   - Crazy: The way it rotates and shifts right/left is the opposite of that of the other pieces.

 This project was an assignment in CS 32 in UCLA.
-It was entirely made from scratch by me in spring of 2018.
+Made in spring of 2018.